Keerthana-Allam/New-York-City-Airbnb-Analysis/README.md

 ## 7. Scatter Plot/Density Heat Map: Concentration and Pricing Variations in NYC Listings
 Observing the visualization, it's evident that Manhattan and Brooklyn exhibit higher-priced and densely concentrated listings.
 This spatial insight is crucial for understanding the pricing dynamics and popular locations within the vibrant NYC landscape.
 ![image](7_Scatter_Plot_Density_Heat_Map.png)
+# Data Transformation and Predictive Modeling:

+To mitigate the impact of right-skewness in the original distribution of Airbnb listing prices, a logarithmic transformation was implemented during the analysis.
+This transformation aimed to create a more symmetrical distribution, thus improving the overall reliability of the dataset for subsequent analytical and modeling purposes.
+Moving forward, predictive modeling was executed using both Linear Regression and Ridge Regression models to forecast listing prices.
+Rigorous model evaluation ensued, employing key metrics such as Mean Absolute Error, Mean Squared Error, and R-squared.
+The study also included visualizations comparing actual and predicted prices, providing a comprehensive assessment of the models' accuracy in capturing variations in listing prices.

 # Combining Data and Correlation Analysis:
 • Combined data from normalized database tables.
 • Analyzed the correlation matrix to identify relationships between variables.